Julie Smith, Baroness Smith of Newnham: Early life

 Smith was born on 1 June 1969.
 From 1980 to 1987, she was educated at Merchant Taylors' Girls' School, an all-girls selective private school based in Great Crosby, Merseyside.
 After taking a gap year, she studied Philosophy, Politics and Economics at Brasenose College, Oxford and graduated with a Bachelor of Arts (BA) degree.
 She then undertook postgraduate study in politics at St Antony's College, Oxford, graduating with a Master of Philosophy (MPhil) degree and a Doctor of Philosophy (DPhil) degree.
-Her doctoral thesis was titled "Direct elections to the European Parliament: a reevaluation" and was submitted in 1995.
+Her doctoral supervisor was William Wallace, and her doctoral thesis was titled "Direct elections to the European Parliament: a reevaluation" and was submitted in 1995.
 Having been awarded a Hanseatic Scholarship, she undertook further study in Hamburg from 1995 to 1997.

 Career

 Academic career

 Smith began her academic career lecturing in the International Relations and European Studies Department of the Central European University, an English-language university in Budapest, Hungary.
 In 1997, she joined the University of Cambridge as a lecturer in European politics.
 She was later promoted to senior lecturer in International Relations and became a Fellow of Robinson College.
 From 1999 to 2003, she was additionally the head of the European Programme at Chatham House.
 She was made a Reader in European Politics in October 2018.
+In 2021, she was appointed Professor of European Politics.

 Political career

 Smith is a Liberal Democrat politician.
 From 2003 to May 2015, she was a local councillor representing Newnham on Cambridge City Council.
 She is also a vice-chair of the Liberal Democrats Federal Policy Committee.

 In August 2014, it was announced that Smith would be made a life peer.
 On 12 September 2014 she was created Baroness Smith of Newnham, of Crosby in the County of Merseyside.
-She made her maiden speech in the House of Lords on the same day.
+She made her maiden speech in the House of Lords on 25 November 2014, during a debate on the United Kingdom's membership of the European Union.